C0m3b4ck/MP3-Player-Linux/README.md

 # Info
 Currently tested on C++23 on Ubuntu, compiled and tested using this g++ 14.2.0 command:
 * g++ -o verXXX mpp_verXXX_lin.cpp && ./verB304

-The program shall also be tested on Tinycore Linux.
+<br>The program shall also be tested on Tinycore Linux.

 # Updates
 Will show screenshots showing the use of this player in my project.